konmik/solid/README.md

 If you're not a big fan of immutability then you should be.

 I recommend reading this library description: [AutoValue](https://github.com/google/auto/tree/master/value).
-It has a very good Android port with `Parcelable` implementation: [AutoParcel](https://github.com/frankiesardo/auto-parcel).
+The library has a very good Android port with `Parcelable` implementation: [AutoParcel](https://github.com/frankiesardo/auto-parcel).

 There is also a library that makes a good combo with `SolidList` - [Icepick](https://github.com/frankiesardo/icepick).